-• MTPL - increase of new business rate; increase of claims frequency; increase in average attritional claims; increase of receivables from regresses with counterparties with low solvency ratio; for the following years of the planning horizon it is assumed that premium will have the same growth rate as in initial planning.
+MTPL -increase of new business rate; increase in frequency of attritional claim; additional assumption: increase of receivables from two counterparties on which we have the highest exposure coming from regresses and increase their probability of default; for the following years of the planning horizon it is assumed that premium will have the same growth rate as in initial planning.

-Overall result of scenario: the modified inputs bring a decrease of solvency ratio (especially for years 2021-2023 - impacted by both SCR increase and EOF decrease).
-Still, solvency ratio remains above 130% for end of 2021-2023.
+Overall result of scenario: the modified inputs bring a decrease of solvency ratio (especially for years 2022-2024 - impacted by both SCR increase and EOF decrease).
+Still, solvency ratio remains above 125% for end of 2021-2024.